The Hunter's Blades Trilogy: Reception

-The Two Swords reached No. 5 on The Washington Posts bestseller list for the week ending October 24, 2004.
-It debuted on the New York Times bestseller list at No. 4 and at No. 1 on the Wall Street Journal Bestseller List in early November.
+The Two Swords reached No. 5 on The Washington Posts Bestseller List for the week ending October 24, 2004.
+It debuted on The New York Times Best Seller list at No. 4 and at No. 1 on The Wall Street Journal best seller list in early November.
 Patrick Bergeron II from fantasybookspot.com found The Two Swords predictable and expected key sequences such as the character Drizzt "finding out that his friends had not fallen at Shallows".
 However he still enjoyed the story and characterization.
-The Two Swords peaked at #4 on the New York Times Best Seller list in 2004.
+The Two Swords peaked at #4 on The New York Times Best Seller list in 2004.
 It reached the top of the Wall Street Journals hardcover bestseller list after only two weeks, a record for its publisher Wizards of the Coast.
 It also debuted at #4 on The New York Times's bestseller list, and #2 on Publishers Weekly bestseller list.

 James Voelpel from mania.com commented on The Thousand Orcs, calling it:

 "'a welcome return to the beginnings of Salvatore's fantasy writing, though it seems to be lacking in some respects.
 All the characters that fans have been clamoring for are here but the sheer number of secondary stories and characters sometimes drowns them out.
 Even the would be love affair between Catti-brie and Drizzt seems underdone and somewhat glossed over.
 Characters such as Bruenor, Wulfgar and Regis are almost afterthoughts with some development to their personalities seemingly tacked on.
 The plot itself is rock solid and the story points with Obould and Gerti's alliance as well as the rift between the dwarves and humans in Mirabar are really well done.
 Salvatore is always noted for his ability to write action that you can picture and he doesn't disappoint here.
 The battles are stupendously done and vividly portray a comic book feel to them.
 For then fans of Salvatore this is a welcome edition to the Drizzt legacy, albeit lacking a bit, soon enough it will rocket up the bestseller list and have its following clamoring for the follow ups.'"